Are you thinking about picking up a removable licence plate holder for your Tesla? Read on for my Quick Bandit vs. SnapPlate comparison.

 Where to Buy Quick Bandit and SnapPlate Holders?

-Another positive for the SnapPlate is that is available on Amazon.
+Another positive for the SnapPlate is that it is also available on Amazon.
 This makes it is also easier to buy, especially for that outside of the USA where it is manufactured.

 The Quick Bandit is available through the official site and comes with hefty shipping and duty fees for those in Canada.